 About the Solo Stove Pi

-The Pi is a stainless steel, compact backyard pizza oven, in a cylindrical design – much like Solo Stove’s popular smokeless firepits like the Solo Stove Bonfire.
+The Solo Stove Pi Pizza oven is a stainless steel, compact outdoor pizza oven, in a cylindrical design – much like Solo Stove’s popular smokeless firepits like the Solo Stove Bonfire.

 Unlike a stone or brick oven you may build in your backyard, this stainless steel pizza oven is something you can take with you if you enjoy car camping or have big family and friends get-togethers where you’ll be doing the cooking.

-The Pi undoubtedly has an attractive design, but we’re also quite taken by how efficiently it heats up and how quickly you can get from setting it up to being able to eat your own stone-baked pizzas!
+The Solo Stove Pi Pizza oven undoubtedly has an attractive design, but we’re also quite taken by how efficiently it heats up and how quickly you can get from setting it up to being able to eat your own stone-baked pizzas!

 It’s available in a wood-burning version, as well as a ‘dual fuel’, gas or wood-burning option.